Resources for adult post-treatment cancer survivors and their caregivers.

 National Cancer Survivorship Resource Center

 Staff of the National Cancer Survivorship Resource Center (The Survivorship Center) and over 100 volunteer survivorship experts from around the country have come together to find ways to improve the care cancer survivors receive and improve the overall health and well-being of survivors.
-The materials below explain in greater detail the year one activities of The Survivorship Center.
-The experts focused on creating action plans in four areas specific to cancer survivorship: Quality of Life: Information Delivery; Quality of Life: Programs and Navigation; Systems, Policy and Practice: Clinical Survivorship Care; and Policy and Advocacy.
+The materials below explain in greater detail the activities of The Survivorship Center.
+In Year One, the experts focused on creating action plans in four areas specific to cancer survivorship: Quality of Life: Information Delivery; Quality of Life: Programs and Navigation; Systems, Policy and Practice: Clinical Survivorship Care; and Policy and Advocacy.

 If you have any questions or comments about the information found on this page please email firstname.lastname@example.org.
 The Survivorship Center is funded by the Centers for Disease Control and Prevention.
-Cooperative agreements #1U55DP003054
+Cooperative agreement #1U55DP003054